bohmax/nDPI-wrapper/README.md

 ### Prerequisites

-This software has been tested under python 3.5, but every python version higher or equal 2.7 would also be suitable (as long as you change print() and use it without the brackets)
+This software has been tested under python 3.5, but every python version higher or equal 3 would also be suitable

 ### Installing